rhuanca/samples-python-simpy/README.md

 Notes
 -----

-This works with python 3
+Description:
+This is a simulation of the Dining Philosophers Problem

+Requirements:
+Python 3